davidson16807/sublime_contextual_move/README.md

 ** pressing `Ctrl+1`, `Ctrl+;`, `Ctrl+Alt+L` will delete everything to the end of a comma separated list ** pressing `Ctrl+2` followed by any combination of `Ctrl+Alt+Shift+IK` will change the order of functions in the document.
 ** pressing `Ctrl++`, followed by any combination of `Ctrl+Alt+JL` will close tabs.

+* Most obvious combinations are already supported.
+You can see a full list of implemented features [here](https://github.com/davidson16807/sublime_contextual_move/blob/master/ROADMAP.png?raw=true)

 ## FAQ